solidjs/solid/README.md

 Dislike JSX?
 Don't mind doing manual work to wrap expressions, worse performance, and having larger bundle sizes?
 Alternatively in non-compiled environments you can use Tagged Template Literals or HyperScript.

-You can run them straight from the browser with a script tag using (Solid Standalone)[https://github.com/ryansolid/solid-standalone] which exports both a Tagged Template(`html.min.js`) and HyperScript(`h.min.js`) versions of solid
+You can run them straight from the browser using SkyPack:

 ```html
 <html>